GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/SettlementApi.md

 <a name="getSettlementDiscrepancy"></a>
 # **getSettlementDiscrepancy**
-> Object getSettlementDiscrepancy(contractId, settlementId, partnerSettlementId)
+> SettlementDiscrepancy getSettlementDiscrepancy(contractId, settlementId, partnerSettlementId)